 Conures

-Conures are strikingly beautiful parrots that are a good midway choice between the smaller and larger parrots.
+Conures are strikingly beautiful parrots that are a good midway choice between the smaller and larger parrots for the experienced bird person.
 They also have a reputation for being so affectionate that they can take a snooze in your lap.
-In fact they have such a strong need for interaction that they're not a good choice if you're not committed to spending a lot of time being with them.
+In fact, they have such a strong need for interaction that they're not a good choice if you're not committed to spending a lot of time being with them.

 Cockatoos

 Cockatoos are a fantastic choice for an owner who wants a very interactive and affectionate parrot.
-However, they are best for experienced owners as these birds do not do well without a large amount of stimulation and can engage in feather picking behavior and other undesirable behaviors.
-They also are known for being very loud and can live up to 70 years.
+Just know they are known for being very loud and can live up to 70 years.
 If you have parrot experience and the ability to provide for this special bird's needs, a well-socialized, happy cockatoo enjoys cuddling and lots of physical interaction.

 Snakes That Like Contact